-Genetic counseling is strongly recommended prior to these tests in order to inform persons being tested about the advantages and limitations of the test as applied to a unique person.
-For information regarding noninvasive prenatal screening (NIPT) for fetal aneuploidy, refer to the Medical Policy titled Cell-Free Fetal DNA Testing (for New Mexico Only).
+Genetic counseling is strongly recommended prior to Carrier Screening to inform persons being tested about the advantages and limitations of testing as applied to a unique person.
+For information regarding noninvasive prenatal testing (NIPT), refer to the Medical Policy titled Cell-Free Fetal DNA Testing (for Idaho Only).